Chase Sapphire Reserve Card Review (Earn 60K Points)

 DoorDash DashPass & Monthly Credit Benefit

 The Chase Sapphire Reserve offers a DoorDash DashPass membership.
-The membership is valid all the way through December 31, 2024.
+The membership is valid for at least 1 year when you activate by December 31, 2027 (full details).

 With DoorDash DashPass, you pay a $0 delivery fee when ordering from thousands of restaurants and grocery stores nationwide.
 Just place an order totaling at least $12 from an eligible restaurant or $25 from an eligible grocery store, and you’ll get a $0 delivery fee and a reduced service fee.